atlassian-labs/data-center-terraform/docs/docs/README.md

     * [AWS](https://aws.amazon.com/){.external} is the only supported cloud provider.
     * [Bamboo DC](https://confluence.atlassian.com/bamboo/bamboo-8-1-release-notes-1103070461.html){.external} is the only DC product supported by this project.

-    Support for additional Cloud providers and DC products will be made available in future.
+    Support for additional cloud providers and DC products will be made available in future.

 This project can be used for bootstrapping Atlassian Bamboo DC in a K8s cluster.
-Soup to nut's, this tool will stand-up a Kubernetes cluster and all the required infrastructure needed for running Bamboo DC.
+This tool will stand-up a Kubernetes cluster and all the required infrastructure needed for running Bamboo DC.
 Using the existing [Data Center Helm Charts](https://atlassian.github.io/data-center-helm-charts/#additional-content){.external} it will also install Bamboo DC into this pre-provisioned cluster.

 ## Deployment overview